Skip to main content

 Common questions about homeschooling in Washington

-How do I legally start homeschooling in Washington state?
+How do I legally homeschool in Washington state?

-File an annual Declaration of Intent with your local school district superintendent by September 15 (or within two weeks of starting mid-year).
-Ensure you meet one of the four teacher qualification pathways, plan instruction in the 11 required subjects, and arrange for annual assessment through either standardized testing or a written evaluation by a certificated person.
+File an annual Declaration of Intent with your local school district superintendent by September 15, or within two weeks of the start of any public school quarter if beginning mid-year.
+The declaration must include the name and age of each child and whether a certificated person will supervise instruction.
+Ensure you meet one of the four teacher qualification pathways, plan your curriculum to cover the 11 required subjects, and arrange for annual assessment.
+This filing is a notification — not a request for permission.

 Do I need a teaching degree to homeschool in Washington?

-Not necessarily, but Washington does require teacher qualifications.
-You can meet the requirement by having 45+ college quarter credits, completing a home-based instruction course, being approved by your local superintendent, or having a certificated teacher supervise your instruction with at least one contact hour per week.
+Not a degree specifically, but Washington does require teacher qualifications through one of four pathways: (1) Having 45+ college quarter credits (about 30 semester credits) from any accredited institution; (2) Completing a home-based instruction course at a postsecondary institution; (3) Being deemed "sufficiently qualified" by your local superintendent; or (4) Having a certificated teacher supervise your instruction with at least one contact hour per week.
+Most families qualify through the college credits pathway.

 Can homeschooled students attend public school part-time in Washington?

 Yes.
-Washington law allows homeschooled students to enroll as part-time students, taking individual classes at their local public school.
-Districts are required by law to permit this enrollment and provide ancillary services.
-Your child can also participate in sports and extracurricular activities.
+One of Washington's strongest benefits for homeschoolers is robust public school access.
+Under RCW 28A.150.350, homeschooled students can enroll as part-time students, taking individual classes at their local public school.
+Districts are required by law to permit this enrollment and provide ancillary services on the same basis as full-time students.
+Your child can access sports, clubs, extracurricular activities, and special education services if eligible.

 Does Washington state pay for homeschooling?

 No. Washington does not offer ESAs, vouchers, tax credits, or any direct financial support for homeschool families.
-A proposed ESA bill (HB 1615) would create funding for some families if passed.
+A proposed ESA bill (HB 1615) would create "Students First" Education Savings Accounts primarily for special education, low-income, and failing-school students if passed.
 Federal Coverdell ESAs ($2,000/year per child) are the main tax-advantaged option.
+Washington has no state income tax, so there are no state tax deductions for education expenses.
+The part-time public school access benefit provides significant indirect financial value.